-Accommodations are available only to ELLs with disabilities who have an approved IEP or 504 plan, and only when the student requires the accommodation(s) to participate in ACCESS for ELLs meaningfully and appropriately.
+Accommodations are available only to ELLs with disabilities when listed in an approved IEP or 504 plan, and only when the student requires the accommodation(s) to participate in ACCESS for ELLs meaningfully and appropriately.
 Accommodations are delivered locally by a Test Administrator.
-WIDA is planning to study the efficacy of accommodations.
 More information regarding accommodations is provided in the ACCESS for ELLs Accessibility and Accommodations manual.

 WIDA also offers Braille Test for ELLs and Large Print Test.
 The Braille test is paper based, and the translation and graphics are provided in either contracted or uncontracted Braille for Tier B (Grades 1-12).
 This test is used to provide access to the test for ELLs who are blind.
 The Large Print Test is used for students with visual impairments.
 The font size on the large print paper test is increased to 18 point.
+For the online test, the magnification/zoom tool increases the on-screen font size up to $1.5 \times$ or $2 \times$ , depending on the size of the computer monitor.

 Universal tools are also available to all ELLs taking ACCESS for ELLs.
-All accessibility features are available to all ELLs during testing; specific designation is not required prior to testing to make them available to the student.
-Features available during paper-based test administration include the following:
+Examples of universal tools include highlighter, line guide, magnification, and color overlay.
+All universal tools are available to all ELLs during testing; specific designation is not required prior to testing to make them available to the student during testing.
+The Test Demo videos available on the WIDA website (https://wida.wisc.edu/assess/access/preparing-students/practice) instruct students how to use the universal tools.
+During testing, students choose whether to use the tools or not, but they are available to all students throughout testing.
+Features available during online-based test administration include the following: